 I am currently helping my son decide which high school he wants to attend.
 I did not realize this process would have so many steps.
 Because, of course I did not remember the process from when I attended high school.
 The first thing to help you get prepared, is to help the student eliminate any schools they have no intention on attending.
 From there you can focus on scheduling shadow days and open houses for the schools they show interest in.
 I do recommend letting the student do a shadow day if possible.
 This gives the student a day to experience the schools environment , and talk to their peers about how they like the school.
 I also highly recommend that families prepare and get information for the interested school in the 7th grade.
 We attended our local school choice fair.
 Which was a great experience .
 That way once the student is in 8th grade they already have the choices of those schools and can focus on scheduling the shadow days and attending the open houses.
 This step really helped my son.
 He had time to do research on the potential schools and was ready to fill out the applications without feeling rushed.
 Also make sure to get teacher recommendations when applicable.
 Make sure you give the teacher ampule time to complete it.
 More importantly do not procrastinate with the applications.
 Fill them out and send them back to the school as soon as possible.
 The application deadline will seem far way at first.
 But your busy everyday life schedule will make things pretty hectic.
 Making you unintentionally forget about it.
 Lastly, if your child’s school has access to a guidance counselor, use them as a resource.
 They know the ends and outs of the process and can answer your questions.
 So don’t be intimated by the vastness of the process.
 Get ready, get prepared , and you and your child will feel no pressure.

 I was inspired to create some homemade gift tags.
 Well we really don’t use the word homemade for crafts anymore.
-The new term is DIY.
+The new term is DIY ( Do It Yourself).
 This is a great way to save money and create a personal touch to holiday gifts.
 You can pull this off even if you can not draw free hand.
 Look for a image to create, their are thousands to choose from.
 I picked My Little Pony, because that is what the gift will be.
-Once you have your image start to draw it in pencil first.
-Or if you can ‘t draw, just print out the image from an online coloring page.
-Then outline with a black sharpie marker.
+I have also made Care Bears and Lego Chima.
+Once you selected your image, start to draw it in pencil first.
+Or if you can’t draw, just print out the image from an online coloring pages.
+Then outline with a black fine point sharpie marker.
 Then color as desired and cut into a square.
 Tape or glue the square onto a sheet of card-stock, construction paper, or any festive background you want.
+You can also get more ideas from Pinterest.
 Your almost done, I know it’s so easy !
 Then write out whatever words you want , I used the classic To and From.
 You will love this money saving trick.
 I would love to hear your ideas and creative touches you added to your DIY gift tags.

 In a few days I will try to paint my first wooden chair.
 I found 2 chairs that are in good condition.
 Some work needs to be done, like strengthening one of the chair legs.
 Some wood glue should fix that.
 I will apply 2 coats of paint and then a layer of clear varnish.
 I want to paint one chair turquoise and the other a plain white.
 I will post pictures of my finished project.
 I have no experience with this.
 I just see all the inspiration from Pinterest.
 And I get inspired to create these DIY projects.
 If I fail no worries the chairs didn’t cost me anything !